Colorado Strategic Wildfire Action Program

 - Public utilities with infrastructure or land ownership in areas of high wildfire risk

-- Non-profit organizations that promote fuel reduction projects, are engaged in prescribed fire projects, or natural resource management
+- 501(c)(3) Non-profit organizations that promote fuel reduction projects, are engaged in prescribed fire projects, or natural resource management including wildfire councils and/or wildfire, watershed, or forest collaborative groups

 Workforce Development Training

-- Prescribed Fire Training Exchanges (TREX)
+- Prescribed Fire Training Exchange (TREX)

 - Field training for prescription development and treatment implementation